DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

       * last 3 bytes (24 bits) represents a unique number assigned to that interface by the manufacturer
         * some vendors will encode information into these final 24 bits, which may represent the make, model, and production run along with a unique value
     * protocols operating at this layer:
+      * Ethernet (IEEE 802.3)
+      * WIFI (IEEE 802.11)
       * **Address Resolution Protocol (ARP)**
     * devices operating at this layer:
       * Switches and Bridges
-        * Switches recieve a frame on one port and send it out another port based on the destination MAC address, which are used to determine whether a frame is transfered over the bridge from one network segment to another
+        * Switches receive a frame on one port and send it out another port based on the destination MAC address, which are used to determine whether a frame is transfered over the bridge from one network segment to another
+    * Security Relevance
+      * Vulnerable to:
+        * MAC Spoofing
+        * ARP Poisoning
+        * Switch port attacks
+      * Controls include:
+        * Port security on switches
+        * Dynamic ARP inspection
+        * VLAN Segmentation
   * **Physical Layer (1)**
     * receives a frame and coverts it to bits to transmit over the physical medium and vice versa for receiving communications
     * NICs, Hubs, repeaters, concentrators, and amplifiers are hardware that operate here